jostylr/literate-programming/lp.md

     module.exports.Doc = Doc;

-We also need a repository for files that are loaded up, both literate programs and plugins.
+The repo value is a repository for files that are loaded up, both literate programs and plugins.
 The same repo will be seen in all instances of Doc; this prevents multiple uploading and parsing of the same file.
 I see no reason for not having it globally accessible.

 ## Document parsing

-Each literate program gets its own document style.
+Each literate program gets its own document container.
 It starts off life with lineparser.

-Each line is of one of four basic types:
+Each line is of one of the following basic types:

+1. Code line.
+This is a line indented with (possibly tabs followed by) 4 spaces.
+Stored in current cblock.
 1. Header.
-This signifies a new hblock.
-2. Code line.
-This is a line indented with (possibly a tab followed by) 4 spaces.
-Stored in cblock.
+This signifies the start of a new hblock and a new cblock.
+If it has a link in it, it will also see the directive link parser.
-3. Directive/Type switch.
+1. DEPRECATED Directive/Type switch.
 If a line starts with all caps or a ., then it has the potential to be a directive (such as FILE command)  or to create/switch the code block to a new type or name.
 What happens is very dependent on what is found there.
 The directive/switch can also be in a line syntax.
 It should be at the start of a line.
+1. Directive link syntax.
+1. Switch type link syntax.
-4. Plain text.
+1. Plain text.
 This just is for reading and gets put into a plain text block without it being useful, presumably.

-All lines in a block do get put into storage in order for safe-keeping (some raw output, for example, could be useful).
+All lines in a block do get put into storage.
+This allows for an hblock to be used in a raw output form.

 ### Parse lines